-Believe it or not, bananas help you get to sleep as they contain magnesium and potassium which can act as a natural muscle-relaxant.
-The carbs also help as carbs will make you sleepy.
+Believe it or not, bananas help you get to sleep as they contain magnesium and potassium which can act as a natural muscle-relaxants.
+The carbs also help as they will make you sleepy.

 We would highly recommend not having any caffeinated food or drinks at least 4-5 hours before bedtime.

 Alcohol of any kind is “terrible” for sleep, says says Russell Rosenberg, Ph.D., CEO of the National Sleep Foundation.
-The reason being, because alcohol metabolizes in your system which can result in being woken up in the night.
+The reason is that alcohol metabolizes slowly in your system which can result in being woken up in the night.

 Did you know that Dark Chocolate contains caffeine?!

 Snacking on chocolate is not recommended before bed as the caffeine may trigger heartburn and IBS symptoms which will definitely not help you sleep.
-To put into perspective just how much caffeine is in a standard 1.55 ounce chocolate bar contains around 12 milligrams of caffeine!
+To put this into perspective, a standard 1.55 ounce chocolate bar contains around 12 milligrams of caffeine!